 Cochlear implant rehabilitation

-Yes - Cochlear implant research - Clinical trials in conjunction with otologists
+Yes - research in a variety of areas - Clinical trials in conjunction with otologists

 Consortium or collaborative arrangements with other sites?